YuankaiQi/ORIST/README.md

 ## Citation

-If you find this code or data useful for your research, please consider citing:
+If this code or data is useful for your research, please consider citing:
 ```
 @inproceedings{orist,
   author    = {Yuankai Qi and